emmyregal/webNails/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+for line 15 step, do i want that in any specific folder inside of our nailWeb folder? or is the .env going to be dependent from our code and we can send documents in via web? anything for the prism to install on my local machine?

+line 53, for a what code should i be cding to (nails web or database)

+bro im lowkey baked rn so idk if that makes sense

+okay, ignore prev but i got all the way up to line 70. i downloaded the node.js and i did everything above that (was tricky but i def got it all done in the right place via trial and error)